Psyche In Depth

 What constitutes a training run?

 The training process for a given model is divided into small steps that incrementally train the model in a coordinated manner.
-A training run is divided into epochs, where clients can join and leave the run, and epochs are further divided into steps, where the model is incrementally trained.
+A training run is divided into epochs, where clients can join and leave the run, and epochs are further divided into rounds that will be further divided into steps, where the model is incrementally trained.

 During a training run, clients primarily perform three tasks: